-Students undertaking clinical placements in medicine, dentistry, oral health, nursing, counselling and psychotherapy, and some postgraduate psychology degrees must satisfy a number of requirements.
+Students undertaking clinical placements in medicine, dentistry, oral health, nursing, physiotherapy, occupational therapy, speech pathology and postgraduate public health, counselling and psychotherapy, and psychology degrees must satisfy a number of requirements (listed below).

 It is completed at the time of the student’s enrolment in their degree and does not require action by the student.
 The student will be advised when they have been registered.
 There is no fee for student registration.

 The following degrees include a clinical placement component and mandatory student registration with the relevant national board:

 - Bachelor of Medicine and Bachelor of Surgery